hldohaga/upfnabp/litlead.md

 The result depends on participants recording foods in the same way as time goes on.
 Exposure of the whole population to a stimulus to change their diet or the recording of their diet may result in systematic changes in results.

-A uniform change in the nutrient content of the food or changing the nutritional definitions would affect results.
-Years 9-11 used a slightly different methodology for identifying foods for analysis as researchers have started to become aware of the need to understand 'processing'.
+In years 9-11 a slight difference for identifying foods for analysis as researchers have started to become aware of the need to understand 'processing'.
 This may account for the apparent lower exposure in the last three years.

 These changes would affect the outcome variable less.